MundoDele Spanish Grammar

 Related page: Spanish Relative Pronouns.

-El que, la que, los que, las que
+El que, la que, los que and las que

 El que, la que, los que and las que are often used after prepositions or when Spanish needs to clarify gender and number.